News April 2021:

 Rock ‘N’ Roll Fantasy – The Musical Journey of Free and Bad Company

 Some Might Say: The Definitive Story of Oasis

 This Day in Music Books have published books on Prince, Madonna, Oasis, A-Ha, Bruce Springsteen, Bob Dylan, Jimi Hendrix, Led Zeppelin, Orchestral Manoeuvres in the Dark, The Smiths, Black Sabbath, Queen, Iron Maiden, The Clash, The Wedding Present and The Jam.

-Recently we had two of our authors (Andy McCluskey from Orchestral Manoeuvres In The Dark and David Gedge from The Wedding Present) appear at the Louder Than Words literary festival in Manchester, England, where they both carried out Q&A sessions to sold out crowds.
-This year we are once again were very pleased to be associated with Omnibus Press (the largest book publishers in the world) on their stand at the 2020 London Book Fair held at Olympia.
+Recently we had two of our authors (Andy McCluskey from Orchestral Manoeuvres In The Dark and David Gedge from The Wedding Present) appear at the Louder Than Words literary festival in Manchester, England, where they both carried out Q&A sessions to sold- out crowds.

 This Day In Music brings together all the significant events in the history of rock and pop, the facts, the figures, the dates, the times and the places, and most of all the stars that made rock and pop the most vibrant art form of the 20th and 21st centuries.

 Brands and companies TDIM have worked with include Universal Music, EMI Records, Warner Music, Rhino, Music Sales, Audio Boom, 7 Digital, I Like Music, Gibson, Music Magpie, The Cavern Club.
 TDIM has featured many times in the media on the BBC, NPR, Sky News, Virgin Radio, Heart Radio and countless radio stations around the world.